 Homeless Education - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

 The federal McKinney-Vento Homeless Assistance Act (Subtitle B—Education for Homeless Children and Youths), reauthorized in January 2002, protects the educational rights of children and youths experiencing homelessness.
 The Act applies to all local educational agencies (LEAs) and includes a supplemental, competitive grant program of additional funding for LEAs.

 The intent of the law is to make certain that homeless students have equal access to the same free, appropriate public education—including a public preschool education—that is provided to other students.
 Homeless students have the right to enroll in and attend school, participate fully in the school program, and have the opportunity to meet the same challenging academic achievement standards to which all students are held.
 The law requires every LEA to designate an appropriate staff member as a liaison for students in homeless situations.
 These liaisons are required to ensure that the rights of homeless children and youths are protected.

-For more information regarding the education of children and youths experiencing homelessness, contact the Title I Accountability and Partnerships Office at 916-319-0917.
-Additional information is available on the CDE Homeless Children & Youth Education Web page.
+For more information regarding the education of children and youths experiencing homelessness, contact the Coordinated School Health and Safety Office at 916-319-0914.
+Additional information is available at Homeless Education.